About The Conference

 Key features of the EHEC:

-The Spanish Hydrogen Association (AeH2) is a non-profit organization that represents almost 400 partners across the entire value chain of the hydrogen industry in Spain
+The Spanish Hydrogen Association (AeH2) is a non-profit organization that represents around 400 partners across the entire value chain of the hydrogen industry in Spain.

-Since its foundation in 2002, the AeH2 has been working to encourage, promote, and foster the development of hydrogen-based technologies, recognizing its fundamental role in the transition to a sustainable, carbon-free energy model through the path of innovation and employment generation.
+Since its foundation in 2002, the AeH2 has been working to encourage, promote, and foster the development of hydrogen-based technologies, recognizing its fundamental role in the transition to a sustainable, carbon-free energy model through innovation and job creation.

 This collaboration has resulted in several documents of great national significance, such as the Draft Bill on Climate Change and Energy Transition, the National Integrated Energy and Climate Plan 2021-2030 (PNIEC), and the Spanish Hydrogen Roadmap.

-The Spanish Hydrogen Association (AeH2) is a non-profit organization that represents almost 400 partners across the entire value chain of the hydrogen industry in Spain
+The Spanish Hydrogen Association (AeH2) is a non-profit organization that represents around 400 partners across the entire value chain of the hydrogen industry in Spain.

-Since its foundation in 2002, the AeH2 has been working to encourage, promote, and foster the development of hydrogen-based technologies, recognizing its fundamental role in the transition to a sustainable, carbon-free energy model through the path of innovation and employment generation.
+Since its foundation in 2002, the AeH2 has been working to encourage, promote, and foster the development of hydrogen-based technologies, recognizing its fundamental role in the transition to a sustainable, carbon-free energy model through innovation and job creation.

 This collaboration has resulted in several documents of great national significance, such as the Draft Bill on Climate Change and Energy Transition, the National Integrated Energy and Climate Plan 2021-2030 (PNIEC), and the Spanish Hydrogen Roadmap.